iancleary/local-ssh-config/README.md

 }
 ```

-> A single dictionary is converted to a list of hosts before looping through the files, so either structure is valid (your preference)
+> A single dictionary is converted to a list of hosts before looping through the files, so either structure is valid (your preference).

 Example with multiple hosts: